-MATAIJ format (the default parallel PETSc format).
+MATBAIJ format (block compressed row).
 For good matrix assembly performance the user should preallocate the matrix storage by setting the parameters d_nz (or d_nnz) and o_nz (or o_nnz).
 By setting these parameters accurately, performance can be increased by more than a factor of 50.

 comm - MPI communicator